KualiCo/cor-kinesis-nodejs/README.md

 }
 ```

-When it is an delete, new_val will be null:
+When it is a delete, new_val will be null:

 ```
 {